chef-boneyard/chef-provisioning/README.md

 Bugs and The Plan
 -----------------

-Please submit bugs, gripes and feature requests at [https://github.com/opscode/chef-provisioning/issues](https://twitter.com/jkeiser2), contact jkeiser on Twitter at @jkeiser2, email at [jkeiser@getchef.com](mailto:jkeiser@getchef.com)
+Please submit bugs, gripes and feature requests at [https://github.com/chef/chef-provisioning/issues](https://twitter.com/jkeiser2), contact jkeiser on Twitter at @jkeiser2, email at [jkeiser@getchef.io](mailto:jkeiser@getchef.io)

-To contribute, just make a PR in the appropriate repo--also, make sure you've [signed the Chef Contributor License Agreement](https://secure.echosign.com/public/hostedForm?formid=PJIF5694K6L) (quick couple of minutes online), since this is going into core Chef eventually.
-It takes some time to process, so if you've just done it, let me know in the PR :)  If you already signed this for a Chef contribution, you don't need to do so again--if you're not sure, you can check for your name [here](https://wiki.opscode.com/display/chef/Approved+Contributors)!
+To contribute, just make a PR in the appropriate repo--also, make sure you've [signed the Chef Contributor License Agreement](https://supermarket.chef.io/become-a-contributor) (quick couple of minutes online), since this is going into core Chef eventually.
+It takes some time to process, so if you've just done it, let me know in the PR :)  If you already signed this for a Chef contribution, you don't need to do so again!